twigyard/twigyard/docs/docs/middlewares/asset.md

 # Asset
-This component returns path to file.
+This function returns path to file.

 ## Parameters
 ```asset(path)```